 A federally funded program that provides employment opportunities to students with financial need.
 Students awarded FWS receive an allocation of funds to be earned through part-time jobs on campus.
 FWS provides an excellent "learning process" through on-the-job training.
 Maximum award amount at RSCCD is $3,000.
 Students must be enrolled in a minimum of six units during periods of employment.

 Direct Loans are available for you to borrow to offset your tuition and assist you with any educational related expenses.
 The loans are made through the William D. Ford Federal Direct Loan Program and are administered by the U.S. Department of Education.
-Direct Loan Program offers the following types of loans:
+Santa Ana College offers the following types of loans:

 Direct Unsubsidized Loan – this loan is not based on your financial need.
-It is available for independent students only (with the exception of dependent students whose parents have been denied a PLUS loan).
 Interest is charged during all period, including the time you are in school, during grace period, and during eligible deferment periods.
-To get this loan, you must enroll at least half-time (6 units).
-Students may borrow up to $6,000.
-The current interest rate is fixed at 6.8%.
+To qualify for this loan, you must enroll at least half-time (6 units).
+Dependent students may borrow up to $2,000 and Independent students may borrow up to $6,000.
+The current interest rate is fixed at 3.86%.

 Note: Due to limited funds, students should meet the RSCCD Priority Filing deadline to be considered for the FSEOG, Perkins Loan, and Federal Work-Study programs.